poseidon078/eclub-iitk-esp8266/README.md

 - Reset Button------------>RST
 - Flash Button------------>GPIO0

-Select your ESP8266 board from Tools > Board > Generic ESP8266 Module.
-Now copy the code given below to the Arduino IDE and press the upload button.
-Change SSID into your Wi-Fi access point, and change the password to your Wi-Fi password and compile.
+Select your ESP8266 board from Tools -> Board -> Generic ESP8266 Module.
+Now copy the code given here to the Arduino IDE.
+Press the upload button.
+Now change SSID into your Wi-Fi access point and the password to your Wi-Fi password and compile.

 ```
 #include <ESP8266WiFi.h>